 Spa Pampering: What a great excuse to head to a spa!
 And since we are a mecca for holistic and alternative health, you can try something new.
 Find a spa!

-Art: Asheville is a mecca for artists, so this is the place to find one-of-a-kind gifts and watch artists at work.
+Art: Asheville is an epicenter of art, so this is the place to find one-of-a-kind gifts and watch artists at work.
 In addition to the galleries downtown and Biltmore Village, head to the Folk Art Center and the River Arts District.
 See our Gallery Guide.

-Outdoors: Yes, don't let a little rain deter your outdoor adventures.
+Outdoors: Don't let a little rain deter your outdoor adventures.
 Drive through and above the clouds on the Blue Ridge Parkway.
-See our list of 15 scenic drives.
-Or put on your raincoat and waterproof shoes for a misty hike with all the fresh scents of the lush forest.
+Or, put on your raincoat and waterproof shoes for a misty hike with all the fresh scents of the lush forest.
 You can even enjoy waterfalls without getting wet with roadside beauties like Looking Glass Falls or Dry Falls.

 Antiques: The best area in Asheville to find antiques is the Biltmore Antiques District with a dozen stores within a mile and a half of the Biltmore Estate.
 Included is the local long-time favorite, the Antique Tobacco Barn.
 See our Antique Shopping Guide.

 Museums & More: Tour the fascinating Thomas Wolfe Home downtown.
 The Estes-Winn Antique Car Museum near Grove Park Inn is free.
-Also check out the Asheville Art Museum.
+Also, check out the Asheville Art Museum.
 See more indoor attractions and museums, including children's museums and hands-on learning centers for kids.

 Blue Ridge Parkway Rainy Day Tips